 Writing another, bigger, IOU doesn’t really cut it…I am the casino boss now, and I want my pound of flesh – no more promises, pleadings and bits of paper.

-Any house of cards has always seemed a fairly unstable model (although here’s Bryan Berg the world champion card stacker) – except for the magicians’ special-effect version which instantly erects itself for a big finish appearance. from Elmwood Magic And magicians (ever topical) can now produce a card castle made from credit cards! heh heh
+Any house of cards has always seemed a fairly unstable model (although here’s Bryan Berg the world champion card stacker) – except for the magicians’ special-effect version which instantly erects itself for a big finish appearance.
+And magicians (ever topical) can now produce a card castle made from credit cards! heh heh

 So, returning to our unfortunate gambler – now enslaved to whoever owns that IOU (and they do get bought and sold and passed around) – does he know he’s been manipulated?
 Can he just shrug?
 Perhaps he can get the obligation written off or forgiven?
 Not usually out of the kindness of anyone’s heart – more likely for some great favour done (think Pulp Fiction).